David Lewis (lord mayor)

+Biography

 Lewis was born in Hong Kong, the grandson of a sheep-farmer from Carmarthenshire, Wales and regards himself as half Welsh and half Manx.
 He was brought up and educated in Singapore and then at the Dragon School and St Edward's School, Oxford before reading Jurisprudence at Jesus College, Oxford.
 At Oxford he represented OUAC and Achilles without gaining a blue.